harvy4002/harvy4002.github.io/_posts/2020-07-18-summer-july-box/2020-07-18-summer-july-box.md

 ##### Golden Creek (Maple syrup)

-For people who can’t live without syrup on their pancakes definitely a good option.
+Tina - For people who can’t live without syrup on their pancakes definitely a good option.
 Sticky and sweet as advertised.
 The non-maple part is dominating, making it a bit too sweet for my taste.

+Harvy - I don't normally buy syrup but was pretty nice on pancake, which I think is the only thing they can be used for?
+I can't remember what normal syrup tastes like, so can't compare.

 ##### Premier Protein (chocolate brownie flavoured protein bar)